The Academy: inspiration, Easter Eggs and References

 West, Headmistress of the Academy, is named as a reference to the character 'West' in H. P. Lovecraft's 'Herbert West: The Re-Animator' and, later, the film adaption, 'The Reanimator'.
 Both stories are themselves re-imaginings of the Frankenstein tale.

-De'ador Kilumal Ogrechoker is a play on the traditional dwarfish names.
+De'ador Kilumal Ogrechoker is a play on traditional dwarfish names.
 I also wanted to embed a connection between her and Bea - Ogre killers.

 Mistasinon's name contains a reference to Sinon, the Greek soldier who was responsible for tricking the Trojans into accepting the fabled wooden horse.
 As a result, Sinon is thought to be extremely two-faced.